-Melphalan should be given to your pet on an empty stomach - at least 6 hours after eating.
-Try to disguise the tablet(s) in a small amount of strongly flavoured food that your pet likes.
-If this is not possible then the tablet(s) can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire dose has been swallowed.
+Disposable gloves should be worn at all times when handling and administering this drug.
+Disguise the tablets in a small quantity of a strongly flavoured food that your pet likes.
+If this is not possible then they can be placed carefully on the back of the pet's tongue and their mouth held closed until the entire dose has been swallowed.
 Please consult your vet before doing this as they may be able to offer some practical tips to avoid handling the drug.
-Faeces, urine and saliva from dogs and cats taking melphalan will contain small traces of the drug.
+Faeces, urine and saliva from dogs and cats taking chlorambucil will contain small traces of the drug.
 Therefore, do not allow your pet to lick your skin (including hands and face) and make sure they go to the toilet well away from other pets and from people.
 Wear disposable gloves when picking up faeces in bags.
 Dispose of faeces in domestic waste.
-Dogs should be walked in quiet areas.
-Do not allow them to soil areas where children will be playing or where there is a high dog population.
-Use a bottle of water to dilute down any urine passed on solid surfaces (e.g. pavements or concrete).

-How long will my pet need to take melphalan?
+How long will my pet need to take chlorambucil?

 Your vet will advise you on the length of time for which you will need to give this medicine.
-This may vary between patients.
+This may vary between patients but is likely to be for a long time.
 Unused tablets and empty containers should be returned to your veterinary practice for safe disposal.